 One previous radio telemetry study of G. sila addressed the subject of shrub use.
 Germano and Rathbun (2016) found a marginally significant effect suggesting that a larger than expected area of G. sila home ranges were occupied by shrubs, suggesting to them a potential positive interaction between shrubs and G. sila.
 Their estimates of home range were somewhat larger than our estimates: for males they estimated 6.915 ha, averaged over the 2 years of their study, vs. 5.14 ha in our single-year study, and for females they estimated 3.17 ha, vs. 1.87 ha in our study.
-However, the general similarity between estimates suggest that the two systems are generally comparable.
-In our study we did not see a general correlation between shrub use by individual lizards and shrub density within home ranges, suggesting that a home range-based approach to assessing the benefit of shrubs to lizard may not reveal a strong effect, even if the benefit is substantial.
+However, the general similarity between estimates suggests that the two systems are generally comparable.
+In our study, we did not see a general correlation between shrub use by individual lizards and shrub density within home ranges, suggesting that a home range-based approach to assessing the benefit of shrubs to lizard may not reveal a strong effect, even if the benefit is substantial.
 By approaching the question from the perspective of shrub facilitation, however, we were able to obtain strong evidence for a positive interaction between shrubs and lizards based on direct observations of those interactions at multiple habitat scales and of the behaviors exhibited by lizards within each habitat scale.
+This paragraph needs work.

-Germano and Rathbun (2016) conclude their discussion of G. sila shrub use by invoking uncited evidence that robust G. sila populations exist in landscapes that do not contain shrubs, and stating that restoration of G. sila habitat may be adequate without a shrub component.
-Given the variation that we observed in lizard habitat use within one population, is not surprising that entire populations can persist in relatively shrubless areas.
-Although heritability of thermoregulatory response in lizards is still undescribed, heritable variation in propensity to use shrubs would predispose a population to adapt either to the presence of shrubs or the absence of shrubs (Logan, Cox & Calsbeek 2014).
+Topic sentence?
+Is this anew paragraph or a continuation of same idea from above?
+Germano and Rathbun (2016) conclude their discussion of G. sila shrub use by citing personal observation that robust G. sila populations exist in landscapes that do not contain shrubs, and stating that restoration of G. sila habitat may be adequate without a shrub component.
+Given the variation that we observed in lizard habitat use within one population, it is not surprising that entire populations can persist in relatively shrubless areas.
+Although heritability of thermoregulatory response in lizards is still undescribed, heritable variation in propensity to use shrubs would predispose a population to adapt either to the presence of shrubs or the absence of shrubs (Logan et al. 2014).
 More to the point, where population-scale variation exists in an individual lizard’s predisposition to use shrubs, it would be reasonable to propose that shrubs be made available so that those lizards within a given population that are predisposed to associating with shrubs will have shrubs with which to associate.
 The net effect is to optimize the habitat available for that population.
 Such optimization may be crucial to impart population resilience to climate change (Sinervo et al 2010, Sears et al 2016).
-Additionally, heterogeneous habitats are becoming increasingly recognized as important to achieve individual-scale thermoregulatory optimization for lizards (Basson et al 2016, Sear et al 2016)
+Additionally, heterogeneous habitats are becoming increasingly recognized as important to achieve individual-scale thermoregulatory optimization for lizards (Basson et al 2016, Sear et al 2016).
+OK so this is a how different paragraph??
+OK but needs some work for flow.
+End with an implication.

-In summary, our findings suggest that an ecological facilitation approach is an effective method for describing ecosystem services of shrubs within arid land communities and in particular for identifying habitat benefits to sensitive ectotherm species.

-Future Research

-The present study organically leads to two specific questions that must be answered: 1.
-Can our method and results be generalized to other desert shrubs and other species of interest that may interact with them? and 2.
-Given the heterogeneity of shrub use within one population of lizards, what is the optimum pattern of shrub density and dispersion to confer maximum resilience?
-The first question can be addressed by expanding our telemetry method to include other shrubs used by G. sila, including salt brush (Atriplex sp.).
-The second question can be most easily approached by formal investigation of the daily thermoregulatory physiology of G. sila to assess its response to differing habitats at multiple scales (Clusella-Trullas & Chown 2014).

 Immediate Management Applications